-- 2.2.1 Data analysis of visitor access patterns found that the majority of regular visitors to the Ashdown Forest originated from within a 7km of the Ashdown Forest.
-Within this 7km 'zone of influence', measures to reduce recreational pressure would be most effective; therefore, it was determined that residential development leading to a net increase in dwellings in this zone and, in some cases, nearby would need to contribute to an appropriate level of mitigation. - 2.2.2 An assessment of reasonable alternatives to the 7km zone of influence and options for mitigation was made in the Site Allocations DPD Sustainability Appraisal (incorporating Strategic Environmental Assessment) and was subsequently confirmed by a new visitor survey and assessment in 2016.
+Data analysis of visitor access patterns found that the majority of regular visitors to the Ashdown Forest originated from within a 7km of the Ashdown Forest.
+Within this 7km 'zone of influence', measures to reduce recreational pressure would be most effective; therefore, it was determined that residential development leading to a net increase in dwellings in this zone and, in some cases, nearby would need to contribute to an appropriate level of mitigation.

+An assessment of reasonable alternatives to the 7km zone of influence and options for mitigation was made in the Site Allocations DPD Sustainability Appraisal (incorporating Strategic Environmental Assessment) and was subsequently confirmed by a new visitor survey and assessment in 2016.
 It is considered that this assessment can be applied to the HRAs for neighbourhood plans.
+Ashdown Forest lies within Wealden District and adjacent to the north-east boundary of Mid Sussex.

-2.3 Air Quality
+2.2 Air Quality

-- 2.3.1 The issue of poor air quality from vehicle emissions has been raised as having a potential significant effect on the Ashdown Forest.
-This effect has been considered by Tunbridge Wells Borough Council in preparation of the New Local Plan and informed the practice note in Appendix B. - 2.3.2 Tunbridge Wells has concluded that there would be no likely impact in the Borough from this source and thus mitigation would not be required.
+The issue of poor air quality from vehicle emissions has been raised as having a potential significant effect on the Ashdown Forest.
+This effect has been considered by Tunbridge Wells Borough Council in preparation of the New Local Plan and informed the practice note in Appendix B.

+Tunbridge Wells has concluded that there would be no likely impact in the Borough from this source and thus mitigation would not be required.
 This approach has been agreed by Natural England.

-2.4 Practice Note
+2.2 Practice Note

-- 2.4.1 At present, Tunbridge Wells Borough Council implements a practice note (Appendix B) which details the approach the authority is taking with regard to protection of the Ashdown Forest and includes the strategy that supports this. - 2.4.2 The practice note is particularly relevant for planning applications and describes how the HRA process should be undertaken for development falling within or close to the 7km protection zone. - 2.4.3 The Council's HRA has shown that mitigation for development outside of the protection zone is not justified.
+At present, Tunbridge Wells Borough Council implements a practice note (Appendix B) which details the approach the authority is taking with regard to protection of the Ashdown Forest and includes the strategy that supports this.

+The practice note is particularly relevant for planning applications and describes how the HRA process should be undertaken for development falling within or close to the 7km protection zone.

+The Council's HRA has shown that mitigation for development outside of the protection zone is not justified.

-3. Screening Assessment
+3 Screening Assessment